Everything I Own

 "Everything I Own" is a song written by American singer-songwriter David Gates.
 It was originally recorded by Gates's soft rock band Bread for their 1972 album Baby I'm-a Want You.
 The original reached No. 5 on the American Billboard Hot 100.
 Billboard ranked it as the No. 52 song for 1972.
-"Everything I Own" also reached No. 5 in Canada and No. 1 in the Philippines.
+"Everything I Own" also reached No. 5 in Canada and No. 12 in Australia.

-Jamaican artist Ken Boothe's reggae version of the song was No. 1 in the UK Singles chart in 1974.
-A version by Boy George reached No. 1 in the charts in the UK, Canada, Ireland and Norway in 1987, Boy George's first hit and only UK No. 1 as a solo artist.

 Composition

 Although initial listeners may have interpreted it as a song about a broken relationship, David Gates revealed that it was written in memory of his father who died in 1963 before he achieved his success with Bread.
 According to the book 1000 UK No. 1 Hits by Jon Kutner and Spencer Leigh, at his father's funeral, a friend took David Gates aside and said, "Your dad was so proud of what you were doing."
 David agreed, "My success would have been so special to him as he was my greatest influence.
 So I decided to write and record 'Everything I Own' about him.
 If you listen to the words, 'You sheltered me from harm, kept me warm, you gave my life to me, set me free', it says it all."

 As for the title, Gates said that he once sent his mother an orchid for her birthday at a time when he could barely afford it: "She was so touched – my dad wrote to tell me I could have had "anything she owned" in return."
-Typically Gates wrote the lyrics after the music.
+Gates typically wrote the lyrics after the music.
 Although the lyrics were written so it could be interpreted as a love song, Gates said: "When I played it for my wife, she knew right away that it was about my father.
 She cried."

-Covers

-The single has been recorded by Shirley Bassey, The Connells, Jack Jones, Zdravko Čolić, Ken Boothe, Olivia Newton-John, Georgie Fame, Boy George, William Tarmey, *NSYNC, Jude, Rod Stewart, Rebeca Monroy, Crystal Gayle, Nicole Scherzinger, Russ Willoughby, Chrissie Hynde, Felix Serrat, Greg London, Edison Lighthouse, Marc Engelhard, Hernaldo Zuniga, Aiza Seguerra, Vanessa Hudgens and Boyzone.
-The song was frequently interpreted as a romantic one, but Gates wrote it as a tribute to his late father.
+Reception

+Record World said that "More melodically subtle than its predecessor, 'Baby I'm-A Want You,' David Gates' latest gem will join the growing line of Bread winners.
+Cash Box said the "ballad with strongly rhythmic chorus is another David Gates beauty carefully baked by Bread."